 A Diagram of a Model Train Track

 This shows you each step of the construction of a model railroad.
 You can see here a rough diagram of the layout of the tracks.
 Try to imagine how the train will travel through it once it’s done.
+People can Check This Out here for construction related services.

 Foundation of the Model Railroad